 The ArcLight Hollywood location has entrances at Ivar Avenue and DeLongpre Avenue, and parking is available adjacent to the theater.
 Parking costs $3 per four hours (Visa and MasterCard are accepted), and the rates after four hours will be posted.
 To avoid lines at the end of the film, validate your parking upon arrival.
 The Culver City location validates parking for the Cardiff and Watseka parking lots, but keep in mind that the parking garages only accept cash.

 Save Money and Time by Renting a Van

 Attempting to navigate the Film Festival in Los Angeles with a personal vehicle makes exploring this city so much more enjoyable.
 If you’re traveling with a group, the most affordable way to get around is to rent a van.
 Not only does this drastically reduce rental and fuel costs, but it also keeps your whole group together so there are no miscommunications or complications.

 Call State Van Rental Today

 We’re here to make sure that your experience at the Los Angeles Film Festival is the absolute best it can be.
 We offer a wide variety of modern, well-maintained vehicles to fit any group size, and our rates are the lowest in the city.
-Our customer service is second to none, so please feel free to get in touch if you have any questions at all.
+Our Los Angeles van rental service is second to none, so please feel free to get in touch if you have any questions at all.
 Give us a call today at 1-888-826-5212, or send an email inquiry to firstname.lastname@example.org for a fast response.
 Reserve a van online for less today, and make this festival an experience to remember for a lifetime.